dmd-program/dmd-100/topics/what_is_design.md

 ## Introduction

 From the moment you wake up, you are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
 The degree of care for each designed artifact or system can vary dramatically, causing you to experience delight, dismay, and everything in between.
 As design moved out of the basement and into the boardroom, the design field has grown larger in scope, and has become a tool for civic engagement and change.
+For this reason, a variety of ideas about what design is, how you do it, and what makes it good have emerged.
+I've located a few descriptions to compare.

-In the book, _Design for the Real World, Human Ecology and Social Change_, Victor Papanek writes his definition of design:
+In the book, _Design for the Real World, Human Ecology and Social Change_, Victor Papanek writes a rather broad definition of design:

 > Design is the conscious and intuitive effort to impose meaningful order.

-We get another definition from Robert Grudin's book, _Design and Truth_:
+We get another, even more broad definition from Robert Grudin's book, _Design and Truth_:

 > “The primary function of design is to shape and channel energy.”

-At the broadest sense of design as a verb, it can be thought of the act of making a choice.
-In the broadest sense of _design as a noun_, it is the result of a choice.
-For the purposes of this course, **design is the process that helps a person or group create, select, modify, and organize elements to satisfy an intended outcome**.
+I will now attempt to define the broadest definition of design possible.
+At the broadest sense of design as a verb, it can be thought of the act of making a **choice**.
+In the broadest sense of _design as a noun_, it is the **result** of a choice.
+All of these definitions are better understood after you have been doing design for a long time, and are perhaps less useful when trying to learn how to do it.
+Therefore, for the purposes of teaching a person how to do design, we can consider this the working definition–**design is the process that helps a person or group create, select, modify, and organize elements to satisfy an intended outcome**.
 However, this definition does not define good design.
 A quick Internet search will reveal many ways of defining good design.

 ## Good design in list form